daredevilkinng/Telegram-Scrapperz/README.md

 # Program to scrape all the members from a given Telegram group and store them in a CSV file.

+# The program is paid worth of simple amount 25$.

 # NOTE: You can scrape the members only from a Group **NOT A CHANNEL.** Don't get fooled by anyone Telegram has changed it's policies you can scrape members from any channel only if you're the "ADMIN" ofscrapping group

 # REGESTRING